 Intra operative period:

 After giving anesthesia, an incision of suitable size is made on the hip.
 These incisions can be of different types such as posterior, lateral, anterior, and antero-lateral depending on the Surgeon’s choice.
 The original hip joint is removed and immediately replaced with an artificial one through this incision.
-Most of the hip prosthesis are created using alloy of different metals and stainless steel.
-An adequate support will be provided by a polyethylene ace tabular cup and a ceramic head.
-The surgery will last for about 60-90 minutes.
 Metal components may be fitted onto the bone using an appropriate cementing material.
+Adequate support will be provided by a polyethylene acetabular cup and a ceramic head placed within the metal component.
 The wound is closed with stitches.
 After the surgery patient is shifted to the post operative recovery room.
-Blood may be given in the operation theater or in the post operative ward.
+Blood transfusion may be given as required during or after the surgery

 Post operative period:

 Home care involves wound care and home physiotherapy.
 The success of a replacement surgery depends a lot on home physiotherapy.
-Physiotherapists visit patients at home to assist them in rehabilitation till they are satisfied that can train by themselves.
-They normal provide home physio for a week to 10 days.
+Physiotherapists visit patients at home to assist them in rehabilitation till they are satisfied that they can continue training by themselves.
+They normally provide home physio for a week to 10 days.
 The dressing should not be disturbed and should be water free.
 Dressing is changed after 5 days and sutures are removed after 10 to 12 days.